Izzo2le/Memorygame/README.md

 Started my game using the Love Maths tutorial on codeinstitute Richard Wells - my coding tutor who helped me to understand JavaScript a bit better and helped my implement my ideas into a way I could create my game.
 Could not of completed this without him!
 Used a YouTube video to help me build my game but implemented my own code and variation - https://youtu.be/dqqxkrKhfS4

+Media

+Images were sourced from friends and family’s dogs including my own.